 Units anywhere in the United States are eligible for the voucher program.
 When a voucher initially applies for the program, they must live within the jurisdiction of the PHA assisting for at least twelve months.
 After this period, moving to another PHA's jurisdiction means the rules and regulations of the new PHA will be enforced.
 The family should alert their current PHA of their intent to move in advance.

-The HUD covers the costs of the program.
+Obligations of The HUDThe HUD covers the costs of the program.
 They provide the needed funds to be distributed by the PHA.
 They also analyze PHAs and assign new PHA resources as needed.
 The HUD monitors the PHA's administrative performance and makes sure all members follow the rules properly.